ve3wwg/ESP8266_TCP_UDP/README.md

 If the connect is successful, a socket number (0 to 4) is returned.
 The value -1 is returned if this fails.
 When data is received, the callback rx_cb is called for each character (ch) for the socket (sock).

-The special value of ch=-1 means that the remote end has closed the socket (you will need to close the socket also to free that resource).
+For TCP, the special value of ch=-1 means that the remote end has closed the socket (you will need to close the socket also to free that resource).
 An example of this is found in the posix.cpp example program.

+For UDP, the special value of ch=-1 means that you have reached the end of the datagram.

 WRITING TO A SOCKET:
 --------------------